IsaacScript/isaacscript/packages/eslint-config-isaacscript/README.md

 [![npm version](https://img.shields.io/npm/v/eslint-config-isaacscript.svg)](https://www.npmjs.com/package/eslint-config-isaacscript)

-This is a sharable configuration for [ESLint](https://eslint.org/) that is intended to be used in TypeScript projects.
+This is a shared TypeScript configuration file that is intended to be used in [IsaacScript](https://isaacscript.github.io/) mods.
+(By default, IsaacScript mods are automatically configured to use this config.)

-Please see the [docs](https://isaacscript.github.io/eslint-config-isaacscript) for more information.
+This is a shared configuration for [ESLint](https://eslint.org/) that is intended to be used in [IsaacScript](https://isaacscript.github.io/) mods.
+(By default, IsaacScript mods are automatically configured to use this config.)